Marcus Morris Sr.: College career

 Morris attended the University of Kansas, where he majored in American studies.
-He was named the 2010–11 Big 12 Conference Men's Basketball Player of the Year.
+Morris was named the 2010–11 Big 12 Conference Men's Basketball Player of the Year.
 He also was named a second team All-American for his play in the 2010–11 basketball season by both the Associated Press and the National Association of Basketball Coaches, and a third team All-America by Fox Sports.
 On March 30, 2011, Morris was named to the ten-member John R. Wooden Award Men's All American team.
 Morris and his brother signed with a sports agent from Los Angeles, and announced that they would enter the 2011 NBA draft.

 Professional career

 Houston Rockets (2011–2013)

 Morris was selected by the Houston Rockets with the 14th overall pick in the 2011 NBA draft, five minutes after his brother Markieff was taken with the 13th pick by the Phoenix Suns.
-He was assigned to the Rio Grande Valley Vipers of the NBA Development League on January 2, 2012.
-In his first game in the D-League on January 6, 2012, Morris recorded 33 points and 16 rebounds in a narrow 105–103 loss to the Dakota Wizards.
+Morris was assigned to the Rio Grande Valley Vipers of the NBA Development League on January 2, 2012.
+In his first game in the D-League on January 6, 2012, he recorded 33 points and 16 rebounds in a narrow 105–103 loss to the Dakota Wizards.
 Morris returned to the Rockets on January 16, was reassigned to the Rio Grande Valley Vipers on February 3, and returned to the Rockets again on February 20.

 After an injury to Patrick Patterson, Rockets head coach Kevin McHale named Morris the opening day starter at power forward for the 2012–13 season.
 When told he would be starting, Morris thought McHale was kidding, since he rarely played his rookie season and was hurt during the preseason.
 During the course of the season, Morris was the backup power forward to Patterson, and started 17 games while Patterson was injured.
 His three-point shot was much improved from his rookie season, more than tripling the percentage from 12% to 38%.